-Craving a viewing of 'Street Kings 2: Motor City' from the comfort of your living room?
-Finding a streaming service to buy, rent, download, or view the Chris Fisher-directed movie via subscription can be a huge pain, so we here at Moviefone want to do the heavy lifting.
+Thinking about watching 'Street Kings 2: Motor City' wherever you like to watch?
+Discovering a streaming service to buy, rent, download, or view the Chris Fisher-directed movie via subscription can be difficult, so we here at Moviefone want to do right by you.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Street Kings 2: Motor City' on each platform when they are available.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Street Kings 2: Motor City' on each platform when they are available.
 Now, before we get into the nitty-gritty of how you can watch 'Street Kings 2: Motor City' right now, here are some specifics about the 20th Century Fox, Silver Nitrate drama flick.

 Street Kings 2: Motor City starring Ray Liotta, Shawn Hatosy, Scott Norman, Clifton Powell has a R rating, a runtime of about 1 hr 33 min, and a scheduled release date of .

-It received a user score of 43/100 on TMDb, which collated reviews from 90 top users.
+It received a user score of 43/100 on TMDb, which assembled reviews from 91 respected users.

-Curious about the story behind it?
+Thinking about what happens in this film?
 Here's the plot: "Detroit detective Marty Kingston (Liotta) is the leader of an undercover narcotics team, whose members are being systematically murdered one by one.
 To solve the brutal killings, Kingston joins forces with a cocky, young homicide detective.
 But neither of them is prepared for the shocking corruption their investigation will uncover — stunning secrets that will set both men on a violent collision course with betrayal and vengeance."

-'Street Kings 2: Motor City' is currently available to rent, purchase, or stream via subscription on History Vault, YouTube, Apple TV, Prime Video, Google Play Movies, and Fandango At Home .
+'Street Kings 2: Motor City' is currently available to rent, purchase, or stream via subscription on Prime Video, YouTube, History Vault, Google Play Movies, Apple TV, and Fandango At Home .

 Watch 'Street Kings 2: Motor City' Online